 Germany’s biggest bank said two days ago it would rely more heavily on a reduction in risk-weighted assets to meet a capital goal for the beginning of 2013 after second-quarter profit fell about 42 percent, missing analysts’ estimates.
 Deutsche Bank dropped 4.1 percent in Frankfurt trading yesterday.

 “We would turn more positive on Deutsche Bank in a capital raising scenario,” JPMorgan Chase & Co. analysts Kian Abouhossein and Amit Ranjan wrote in a note.
 In a share sale, “despite the dilution, the stock would likely perform well,” they said.
-JPMorgan (JPM) has a neutral rating on Deutsche Bank.
+JPMorgan (JPM:US) has a neutral rating on Deutsche Bank.

 Banks are under orders from regulators to raise capital to avoid a repeat of the taxpayer-funded bailouts of the 2008 financial crisis.
 Deutsche Bank, the third-least capitalized of Europe’s 10 biggest banks at the end of 2011, came under more pressure after Credit Suisse Group AG (CSGN) bowed to demands from the Swiss National Bank to increase reserves.